-Growthhacking content creation to transform your business (VB Live)
+Snagging 75K subscribers in 3 months with AI-powered content (VB Live)

 “Content is a tool to help drive more audience.
 That’s all it is,” says Ari S. Goldberg, founder and chairman of RNMKR.
 “My personal perspective is automate everything, but that automation should be genuine, and authentic, and high quality.
 It shouldn’t be smut.”

-RNMKR acts as an investment and management consulting firm, and handles the entire marketing staff for those businesses they take a stake in, including brand, marketing, content, digital media, social media, SEO, SCM, Facebook ads, Google ads, Influenster, and PR Goldberg says.
-Their portfolio companies include Barber Surgeons Guild, Globalist, and RealBlocks.
+RNMKR acts as an investment and management consulting firm, and handles the entire marketing staff for those businesses they take a stake in, including brand, marketing, content, digital media, social media, SEO, SEM, Facebook ads, Google ads, influencer, and PR, Goldberg says.
+Their portfolio companies include Barber Surgeons Guild, Globalist, and RLBLC.

 “We’re growth hacker oriented,” he says.
 “Every day my team and I are looking for advanced platforms we use to exponentially grow digital audiences, to increase new revenue streams, and to create influential affiliate networks.”